 This water can either be dumped outside (it’s pretty much clean), or you can use it for other things.
 Common uses are soaking stubborn dirty dishes or aiding with toilet flushes.
-Just be mindful that dumping extra water in your black tank will make it fill quicker.
+Just be mindful that dumping extra water in your black tank will make it fill more quickly.

 20. Use a water-efficient showerhead

 Most RVers end up swapping showerheads anyway, so why not go to an efficient one?

 The best RV showerheads are going to have good pressure without using a lot of water.
 This means low gallons per minute (GPM) output.
 The most popular model for water-conscious RVers is Oxygenics.
 These showerheads add air into the flow of water to increase the water pressure coming out of the showerhead.